RedHatter/Graveyard/README.md

 * **Hoard Pillager** and **Rummaging Kobold**
 Displays equip/return chance of weapons used this game.

+* **Shirvallah, the Tiger**
+Displays mana expenditure on spells that have been cast.

 ## Installing
 1. Download *Graveyard.zip* from [here](https://github.com/RedHatter/Graveyard/releases).
 2. If needed, unblock the zip file before unzipping, by [right-clicking it and choosing properties](http://blogs.msdn.com/b/delay/p/unblockingdownloadedfile.aspx):